humanmade/altis-cloud/docs/WAF/traffic-management.md

 ## How rules are applied

 Traffic Management runs inside the Altis [Web Application Firewall](./README.md) at the CDN edge, so decisions are made before a request reaches your application.
-Two details of how it is wired up matter when you are interpreting the analytics or choosing actions.
+Three details of how it is wired up matter when you are interpreting the analytics or choosing actions.

 ### Rules only act on page requests